JohnTurnerPGH/quietkit-hexo-site/source/schools/index.md

 ---

 <div class="center-all-div">
-_Bringing meditation into the classroom, helping to decrease stress and increasing focus - all for free!_
+<em>Bringing meditation into the classroom, helping to decrease stress and increasing focus - all for free!</em>

 _Choose your option below:_